 Wherever possible, you owe it to yourself to sit down and make a list of the things you’re doing well as a technician, as an entrepreneur and as a manager.
 Likewise, you should be coming up with ways in which you’re lacking in one of these roles, or have let a crucial skill set within a role be overburdened by that of another.

 The bottom line

-At the end of the day, you already possess all the skills that every successful technician, entrepreneur and manager should have.
+At the end of the day, you already possess all the business skills that every successful technician, entrepreneur and manager should have.
 You know how to do everything you need to be able to do in order to make your business succeed – you’ve just got to exercise the right skills at the right time.

 You need to stay balanced, and above all else, you need to remain level-headed.
 As Gerber points out in The E-Myth Revisited, you need to recognise that “your business is not your life”.
 You shouldn’t just be concerned with how to better serve your business, but also how your business can better serve your life.

 In doing so, you’ll be able to work on your business, rather than in it – and that’s how you’ll be able to generate success as a technician, entrepreneur and manager rolled all into one.